 If your 10-year green card is expired or expiring within the next 6 months, it’s time to renew it.
+Need help renewing or replacing your green card?
+Boundless + RapidVisa can help!
 Renewing a green card is generally a 4-step process (we’ll discuss each step in more detail below):

 How to renew your green card

 - Complete a renewal application either online or by mail.

 - Submit your application, and wait for your new green card.

 An expired green card doesn’t mean you’re no longer a lawful U.S. permanent resident — you keep that status for life (unless you commit a crime that makes you deportable or stay abroad too long when you travel).
 An expired green card just means you need the latest version — the design of the green card changes — to prove that you can live and work lawfully in the United States and to re-enter the United States after traveling abroad.

 In this guide, you will learn:

 Are you needing to renew or replace a green card?
 We’ve teamed up with RapidVisa so you get the fastest, best help putting together all required forms and documents and submitting them to the government

 Once U.S. Citizenship and Immigration Services (USCIS) receives your renewal form, you can expect to wait 1.5–12 months for it to be processed.
 You can check the most current processing time on the USCIS website.